elliotclowes/learnt.me/Film and TV/Film Ratings.md

 90% = Masterpiece: Life changing stuff.
 80% = Amazing: One of the films of the year.
-70% = Good: Certainly worth a trip to the cinema.
+70% = Very good: Certainly worth a trip to the cinema.
 60% = Decent: Flawed, but still watch it.
 50% = Average: Only if you’ve got spare time and like the genre/actor/etc.
 40% = Disappointing: Not worth your money and watch it in the background.